denis-stepanov/advent/README.md

 ![HiFiBerry Digi+ I/O](https://user-images.githubusercontent.com/22733222/180579980-93eefddf-c048-4be8-a4f6-eb30380d9b17.jpg)

 With this card, one can use optical TOSLINK or coaxial RCA cables.
 I use an optical one, but RCA should work the same.
-On the following example of Sony Bravia the cable from the Pi needs to be connected to the port `F` (Digital Audio Out, Optical):
+On the following example of Sony BRAVIA the cable from the Pi needs to be connected to the port `F` (Digital Audio Out, Optical):

 ![TV Connection Diagram](https://user-images.githubusercontent.com/22733222/183753640-c41bbdb1-812e-40c4-a154-59e59c217610.png)